One month. Four weeks. 30 days.

 - Receive daily guidance on how and what to study.

-- Learn why a simple notebook is THE most effective tool in your GMAT arsenal.
+- Learn why a simple notebook is THE most effective tool in your GMAT arsenal (really).

-- Instantly eliminate the problem of losing points by leaving uncertain questions unanswered – an easy fix.
+- Help eliminate the problem of losing points by leaving uncertain questions unanswered – an easy fix.

 - Clearly understand the difference between the “GMAT correct” and “common-sense correct” – crucial for doing well on the verbal section.